tyseraph/neutron_reaction/README.md

 # Neutron Reaction

-This repository aims to build an interactive nuclear data evaluation platform.
+This repository aims to build an interactive nuclear data evaluation platform based on [Dash](https://dash.plotly.com/).

 ## Features
-- Interactive web application built with [Dash](https://dash.plotly.com/)
+- Interactive web application with a multi-step workflow
-- Multi-step workflow for nuclear data evaluation
-- A home page describing the platform's goals and main features
-- Navigation to nuclide selection, help, documentation, and additional pages
+- Separate modules for UI components and pages
 - Basic test structure using `pytest`

 ## Getting Started